t4d-code/fake-web-socket-server/README.md

 Load the web page into your web browser, then open the console in the browser's development tools.
 The echo content should appear.

+## API

+Each message should be given a type.
+The supported types are:

+- echo - echos the payload back immediately
+- counter - generates 10 numbers on a fixed interval of 500 milliseconds
+- random_number - generates 10 random numbers (0 to 1) on a fixed interval of 500 milliseconds

+Each type supports additional options:

+### Echo Type

+Option(s):

+- delay - the delay (in milliseconds) before sending the echoed payload from the server

+### Counter Type

+Option(s):

+- interval - the interval (in milliseconds) between each number sent from the server
+- take - the number of numbers to send

+### Random Number Type

+Option(s):

+- interval - the interval (in milliseconds) between each random number sent from the server
+- take - the number of numbers to send